freeradical13/freeradical13.github.io/index.md

 Plants are also called [land plants][] (or [terrestrial plants][]) because they live on or are closely related to [land][] which is a solid surface of the Earth not covered in water.
 Plants usually require soil for survival.
 [Soil][] is a part of land that usually has nutrients, minerals, water, gases, and organic matter.
 [Topsoil][] is the uppermost layer of soil that has the highest concentration of organic matter.
 [Vegetation][] is a group of plants that cover soil.

-The plant [stem][] lies above soil and supports photosynthetic organs.
-A young stem (and its appendages) may also be called a [shoot][].

-Plant [roots][] are organs that lie below soil and absorb water and minerals.
+Plant [roots][] are organs that lie below soil and absorb water and minerals and anchor the plant into the soil.
 [Taproots][] have a single root extension into the soil while others are branched.
 Some roots have root hairs to increase surface area to acquire resources.
 Others without root hairs have a symbiotic relationship with attached bacteria to increase surface area to acquire resources.
 Rooted plants help an area avoid [erosion][] which is the removal of soil due to physical processes.

-[Meristems][] are tissues of self-renewing cells that replicate to increase the height of the plant ([primary growth][]) or the girth of the trunk ([secondary growth][]).
+Plant [shoots][] are everything above ground.
+The plant [stem][] lies above the soil (in general) and supports photosynthetic organs.
+Growth mostly occurs at the terminal tip called the [apical bud][].
+An [axillary bud][] may create a lateral branch, thorn, or flower.

 [Branches][] are stem-like appendages that grow from the stem and hold leaves to the light and transport water and nutrients between the roots and leaves.

 Plant [leaves][] are organs that project from branches and perform photosynthesis.
 The lower epidermis of leaves includes [stomata][] (singular stoma) which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor.
 [Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
 Water in a leaf exerts pressure called [turgor pressure][] causing the swelling or clamping down of the stomata to regulate their size.
 The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.
 Transpiration creates negative pressure which drives additional water uptake and movement (through water cohesion) through the vascular system.
 Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

+Plants have undifferentiated tissues called [meristems][] which contain cells that can divide, allowing for unlimited growth to increase the height of the plant through [apical meristems][] ([primary growth][]) or the girth of the trunk through lateral meristems ([secondary growth][]).

 Covering the epidermis, plants have a [cuticle][] which is made of wax and other polymers to prevent excessive water loss.